ideaconsult/ambit-mirror/ambit2-apps/src/site/markdown/enanomapper_install.md

 #####Customize the Web application authentication and authorization

-- Open and edit the following file, replacing the {tomcat-dir} with the relevant value from your configuration.
+- Open and edit the following file, replacing the {tomcat-dir} with the relevant value from your configuration [Configuration details](./configureaa.html).

 ````
 	{tomcat-dir}/webapps/enanomapper/WEB-INF/classes/config/config.prop